Forbidden Door (2022): Preliminary matches

 Next, Thunder Rosa defended the AEW Women's World Championship against Toni Storm.
 Rosa ended up at ringside and stuffed a Tornado DDT attempt and suplexed Storm.
 Storm executed a Tornado DDT on Rosa on the floor.
 Back in the ring, Rosa performed a Fire Thunder Driver on Storm for a near fall.
 Storm attempted the Storm Zero, but her shoulder gave out.
 Rosa then performed the Final Reckoning on Storm to retain the title.
 After the match, Rosa and Storm shook hands.

 In the sixth match, Will Ospreay (accompanied by Aussie Open) defended the IWGP United States Heavyweight Championship against Orange Cassidy.
 Cassidy performed a Stundog Millionaire and Michinoku Driver on Ospreay for a near fall.
 Cassidy removed his elbow pad and attempted an Orange Punch on Ospreay, who countered and hit Cassidy with a cutter.
 Ospreay went for a Storm Breaker, but Cassidy countered into a frankensteiner for a near fall.
 Cassidy held up his thumb and Ospreay performed the Storm Breaker to retain the title.
 Following the match, Ospreay instructed Fletcher and Davis to take out Cassidy.
 Roppongi Vice (Rocky Romero and Trent Beretta) ran out to Cassidy's aid, but they were cleared from the ring.
 They were interrupted by Katsuyori Shibata, who attacked Ospreay and Aussie Open.
 Cassidy approached Shibata and teased putting his sunglasses on, but instead put them on Shibata and struck his thumbs-up pose.

 Subsequently, Zack Sabre Jr. came out for his match against an opponent who was pre-selected by Bryan Danielson.
 Claudio Castagnoli made his unannounced AEW debut as Sabre Jr.'s opponent and also became the newest member of Blackpool Combat Club.
 At the start of the match, Castagnoli performed a Neutralizer on Sabre Jr. for a near fall.
 A short time later when Sabre stood up, Castagnoli dropped him with a forearm shot.
 Castagnoli performed the Swing on Sabre Jr. and attempted a sharpshooter, but Sabre Jr. countered into a heel hook submission.
 Castagnoli broke free and later hit Sabre Jr. with an uppercut and a lariat and then performed the Ricola Bomb on the latter to win the match.

 In the penultimate match, Jay White (accompanied by Gedo) defended the IWGP World Heavyweight Championship against Kazuchika Okada, "Hangman" Adam Page, and Adam Cole in a four-way match.
 Cole attempted the Boom on White, but White ducked it and performed a Uranage Slam on Cole.
 Cole hit White with the Boom, Okada landed a dropkick on Cole, Page executed a lariat on Okada and all four men were down temporarily.
 White attempted a Bladerunner on Page, who countered with a Dead Eye.
 As Page performed the Buckshot Lariat on White, Okada broke up the pin.
 Cole hit multiple superkicks on Page and Okada for a near fall.
-White executed another Bladerunner on Okada and pinned Cole to retain the title.
+White executed another Blade Runner on Okada and pinned Cole to retain the title.